 The core muscles are close to your spine and activation of them provides stability.
 Increased core stability allows the spine to move through each vertebral movement more easily and activities such as bending and reaching out are easier to achieve with less strain on the body.

 Within sport this core stability allows you to control your movements as your core base is strong and stable.
-You can stride wider, reach further and balance longer.
-Any action with the arms and legs becomes more effective because your base supports the body.
+You can stride wider, reach further, exert more power, and balance longer.
+Any action with the arms and legs becomes more effective because your core base supports the body.

 Core control re-aligns the body to the way that it should be, and this allows improved posture from head to toe.
 A good posture means less stress on the body’s joints and muscles as the weight should be equally distributed in it’s natural location.
 When completed regularly your body will become stronger, more stable, and you will build muscle endurance throughout.